 Mats, Tangles and Dematting Fees

-- Removing mats is a time consuming, difficult process for both the groomer and the dog.
-The cost to demat a dog depends solely on the time it takes and is charged at $1 per minute or $60/hour.
+Removing mats is a time consuming, difficult process for both the groomer and the dog.
+The cost to demat a dog solely depends on the time it takes and is charged by the minute.
 It is at the groomer’s discretion whether or not we will demat a dog or if a shave-down is required.
 Owners of dogs with serious mats will be required to sign a release form stating that they understand the risks inherent in dematting their dog or the difficulty presented in shaving.

 Flat coats favor the “golden retriever” in a Goldendoodle.
 They are the highest shedding of the doodles, but also the lowest maintenance.

 Sheds less than the “flat” coats, but is also higher maintenance.
 Requires brushing every day in high friction areas (neck, between the legs, base of the tail) to remove loose coat and prevent matting.

 Very curly coats that most closely resemble the “standard poodle”, these are the lowest shedding coats but also require the highest daily maintenance.
 Full body brushing every day is needed to keep this coat in manageable shape.